ccrismancox/IO_TugOfWar/readme.md

     - `pyopt_setup_python3.sh` (U)  A bash script designed to be run on a fresh installation of Ubuntu 20.04.6.
 It should also work on the live version or on existing Ubuntu 20.04.6 installations, but this is not tested.
 	This file  will install all the necessary outside software to replicate the results (Internet connection is required).
     - `Rpackages.r` An R script that installs all the `R` packages used here with the versions used here.
+	- `sources.list` A sources file needed to replace the existing sources file if using a "live" version of Ubuntu 20.04.6 [(see below)](#using-a-live-version)
 - Data: These are both the original data used in the analysis as well as the merged and complete versions used in the analysis.
     - `acosta1993.csv` Acosta and Ramos' (2017) data to supplement missing data from the Global Terrorism Database (GTD).
 	- `actionsSetup.Rdata` Produced by `buildDataSets.r`, below, aggregates the GTD data to monthly level.
 This produces the main measurement of the actions